The Barn At Meetinghouse Hill

 Today the downstairs is home to nesting barn swallows who swoop in and out continuously.

-So when the barn was originally built or how many rebuilds there were we can't be sure.
+When the barn was originally built or how many rebuilds there were is uncertain.
 Further research in land records may add to our understanding.

 |North side facing Route 30.